Approximate Post-Selective Inference for Regression with the Group LASSO: Empirical Investigations

 In terms of our findings, Figures \ref{fig:can-que} and \ref{fig:other-que} first depict an assessment of the model selection accuracy which we measure in terms of the $\text{F}1$ score:

 These plots corroborate the approximate correspondence in the amount of information used for model selection by the two randomized methods and subsequently in the quality of models selected by them.
 We note that the selection accuracy for the randomized methods increases with decreased levels of randomization and is bounded above by the ``Naive" selection based on all the data.
 Figures \ref{fig:can-cov} and \ref{fig:other-cov} plot the distribution of coverages of the credible intervals for all three methods grouped by the level of randomization.
-Consistent with expectations, ``Naive" does not yield honest interval estimates with the shortfall in coverage conceivably more severe for the lower SNR regimes.
+Consistent with expectations, ``Naive" does not yield honest interval estimates with the shortfall in coverage understandably more severe for the lower SNR regimes.
 Evident from the empirical distribution for the coverage of interval estimates, ``Selection-informed" and ``Split" discard information from model selection to counteract the bias in uncertainty estimation.
-Figures \ref{fig:can-len} and \ref{fig:other-len} anchor our motivation in the paper to borrow residual information from selection in order to construct more optimal inferential procedures than the benchmark offered by sample splitting.
-The gains in power for ``Selection-informed" are noticeable from the clear separation in the distributions of the lengths of the interval estimates produced by the randomized approaches at a fixed level of randomization in diverse grouped settings, for example, we may compare the third quartile for the ``Selection-informed" distribution with the first quartile for the corresponding ``Split".
-The ``Naive" intervals in the figure for lengths highlight the price paid in terms of power for constructing honest estimates of uncertainty post selection.
+Figures \ref{fig:can-len} and \ref{fig:other-len} anchor our motivation in the paper to borrow residual information from selection in order to construct more efficient inferential procedures than the benchmark offered by sample splitting.
+The gains in efficiency for ``Selection-informed" are noticeable from the clear separation in the distributions of the lengths of the interval estimates produced by the randomized approaches at a fixed level of randomization in diverse grouped settings, for example, we may compare the third quartile for the ``Selection-informed" distribution with the first quartile for the corresponding ``Split".
+The ``Naive" intervals in the figure for lengths highlight the price paid in terms of efficiency for constructing honest estimates of uncertainty post selection.
 We note a marginal loss in inferential accuracy for the interval estimates based on our method as the level of randomization increases.
 This is attributed to the Laplace-type approximation we apply to replace the probability of selection with the mode of the associated integrand.
 That is, the quality of approximation under a fixed sample size deteriorates fractionally as the concentration of probability mass is more spread out in the case of randomization level ``1:2" with four times the level of randomization variation than ``2:1".
+The above intuitive explanation is corroborated by Figure \ref{fig:rel:approx} for the simple, running example in the paper.